 Broken Bird: The show has lots of male examples.
-Sanzo, Gojyo and Hakkai are all deeply psychologically scarred, cynical, physically attractive, snarky (except for Hakkai) and hypercompetent at their job ( that is, killing things).
+Sanzo, Gojyo and Hakkai are all deeply psychologically scarred, cynical, physically attractive, snarky (except for Hakkai) and hypercompetent at their job... that is to say, killing things.
 A lot of the villains would also count.

-Dr. Nii Jienyi carries around an ACTUAL bunny rabbit doll (to which he talks embarrassing baby-talk), and wears bunny slippers to boot; he does not seem to feel the need to bathe on a regular basis, and is a walking sexual harassment lawsuit.
+Dr. Nii Jienyi carries around a rabbit plushie (and baby-talks to it), wears bunny slippers around the lab, does not seem to feel the need to bathe on a regular basis, and is a walking sexual harassment lawsuit.
 He's also the only person on Earth capable of using the Tenchi Kaigen sutras to revive Gyuumaoh, had a doctorate by the age of 17, and is the keeper of the Muten sutra, the second youngest Sanzo ever.
 He keeps it hidden inside the bunny..

 Field Marshall Tenpou in Gaiden can't for the life of him keep his office cleaner than "trainwreck", wears shower sandals to work on a regular basis, and is voluntarily an adjutant to a less senior officer because it deflects some of the attention and paperwork.
 When he's in a battle, however...every soldier wants to be under him because his troops come home in one piece.
 In the escape to the Lower World, Tenpou takes off in the opposite direction to draw attention away from the gate and clear the way for Goku and Konzen.
 Barefoot and armed with only a regular katana, he takes out at least a dozen defenders before being fatally struck.

 The entire sanzo priesthood is basically an order of Bunny-Ears Preachers.
-The order's purpose is protecting the sutras above all else and its members are not bound to the usual Buddhist monastic precepts.
-None of them seem to shave their heads (as would normally be required) and they seem to freely indulge in tobacco and alcohol.
+The order's purpose is protecting the sutras above all else and its members are not bound by the usual Buddhist monastic precepts.
+None of them shave their heads (as would normally be required) and they freely indulge in tobacco and alcohol.
 Genjyo and Ukoku aren't even necessarily professing Buddhists.
 Yet one would still be GREATLY ill-advised to challenge any sanzo at Buddhist magic or martial arts if one were not suicidal.